woocommerce/woocommerce/readme.txt

 * Dev - Template - Added `data-title` attribute to cart table.
 * Dev - Template - Product archive anchors are now hooked into templates rather than hard coded.
 * Dev - Template - Added template files for the customer details list in emails. emails/email-customer-details.php
+* Dev - Template - Revised single variation cart template.
+Template files now exist for variations, and the cart button will display (disabled) when no selections are made.
 * Dev - Allow wc_clean to support arrays.
 * Dev - Added a manual update trigger for checkout.
 * Dev - Added woocommerce_is_price_filter_active filter to Query class.